 Due to demand for longer re-mixes “RE:EXTENDED” was released in May 2017, and was followed in March 2018 with a Four Disc Box Set “HAZELL DEAN – COLLECTED” a collection of tracks and remixes from the albums “In the Name of” and firm fan favourite “NIGHTLIFE”.
 Hazell is recording when her schedule allows and has plans to end the year with an EP for late 2018.

-Hazell continues to perform live around the world (South Africa, Japan, and back to South Africa for REWIND in February 2015) and took part in Pete Waterman’s “Life in Song” at The Royal Festival Hall, London on 29th July 2015.
+Hazell has performed live around the world (South Africa, Japan, and back to South Africa for REWIND in February 2015) and took part in Pete Waterman’s “Life in Song” at The Royal Festival Hall, London on 29th July 2015.
 A celebration of the musical history of The Hitman himself.

-Hazell joined REWIND The 80s Festival – the world’s biggest 80s music festival, appearing at the three UK festivals during July and August 2016.
+Hazell joined REWIND The 80s Festival – the world’s biggest 80s music festival, appearing at many of their festivals over 5 years.

 On the 20th March 2017 Hazell joined her 80’s peers in support of Comic Relief, and performed a classic Dean & Ware version of “Searchin‘” live on Radio 2 “Hits of The 80’s” hosted by Radio 1’s Scott Mills to give encouragement to Sara Cox during her epic 24 hour Dance-a-thon, which raised over £ ONE MILLION for charities in the UK and abroad.